Australia’s best bank accounts in 2026

 Macquarie Bank — Transaction Account

 The Macquarie Bank Transaction Account charges no monthly fee, transaction fees or international purchase fees and also offers refunds for ATM fees charged in Australia.
-The account also earns you a variable interest rate on your account balance, currently 2.00% p.a. at the time of writing.
+The account also earns you a variable interest rate on your account balance, currently 2.50% p.a. at the time of writing.

-The Everyday Essentials Account is designed for concession and health care card holders and those receiving government benefits.
+The Everyday Essentials Account is designed for concession and Health Care Card holders and those receiving government benefits.
 It charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases.
 Suncorp also says it prevents most transactions from overdrawing your account.

-The Everyday Options Account charges no monthly fee and no foreign currency conversion fees on Visa debit card purchases made online or overseas.
+The Everyday Options Account charges no monthly fee.
 The account also allows you to earn a variable interest rate (0.01% p.a. at the time of writing) and open up to nine sub-accounts to save and accrue interest separate to your main account.

-Carbon Insights, Everyday Essentials and Everyday Options account-holders also have access to Suncorp Bank’s Feel Good Rewards program, which allows you to earn cashback on eligible purchases with your Visa debit card.
+Everyday Essentials and Everyday Options account-holders also have access to Suncorp Bank’s Feel Good Rewards program, which allows you to earn cashback on eligible purchases with your Visa debit card.

 Westpac — Choice

-The Choice Account has a $5 monthly account fee, but this is waived automatically for the first 12 months.
+Westpac’s Choice Account has a $5 monthly account fee, but this is waived automatically for the first 12 months.
 This waiver continues if you deposit at least $2,000 each month, are under the age of 30 or are a full-time tertiary student, link your account to a Rocket Repay Home Loan or Investment Loan as an offset account or are a Westpac Choice Concession account holder.
 The account charges no fees on foreign currency transfers or withdrawals at branded and select non-branded ATMs.

 Further terms and conditions may apply for each account so it’s wise to read any relevant documentation, such as the Product Disclosure Statement (PDS) or Target Market Determination (TMD), on the bank’s website.
-If you need more details, you can contact the bank directly.
+If you need more details you can contact the bank directly.

 How to find the best bank account for you